Lasko Ceramic Digital Tower Review

 Should You Buy the Lasko Ceramic Digital Tower?

-The Lasko is one of the best all-around space heaters we've tested.
+The Lasko is among the best space heaters we've tested.
 It performed well when heating an office space, a living room, and a small room.
 A host of features add convenience, including its digital display, ergonomic remote control, and oscillation setting.
 The only main drawback we could find is that it is a bit inefficient and expensive to run, but that's to be expected with this powerful heater.
 Even considering operation cost, the Lasko Ceramic Digital Tower is well worth its price and is a good value, especially if you want a powerful heater.

 What Other Space Heaters Should You Consider?